 The authentication of vehicle and infrastructure identity integrated with secure communication lines, the authorization of devices including control of their privileges through the use attribute certificates, the determination of trustworthiness and reputation of vehicles, infrastructure, etc. ideally should typically not have to be completed by each individual vehicle-2-vehicle exchange nor should these activities have to fully depend on the constrained resources at the vehicle level.
 Rather (to the extend possible and practicable) such determination preferably could be done at the Attribute Authority-PKI level utilizing more powerful computational resources available to an AA as well as the higher speed networking resources in the cloud.
 Such an approach may provide for more efficient cross certification and authentication between AA’s of separate PKI’s.

 For example, when examining the above diagram, one can observe numerous relationships between vehicles and infrastructure.
 If most vehicles need to communicate individually with many other vehicles to gain identity and other information about them, and particularly to authenticate those vehicles and determine their trustworthiness, the communication requirements and computation requirements at the vehicle-level could be considerable (the system’s use of trusted attribute certificates will, by itself, reduce computational requirements).
-Shifting a significant portion of those determinations away from vehicle-level resources to AA’s in the cloud (which can provide summarized, trusted data pushed to vehicles) may mitigate such demands.
+Shifting a significant portion of those determinations away from vehicle-level resources to AA’s on the edge in the cloud (which can provide summarized, trusted data pushed to vehicles) may mitigate such demands.

 Attribute Authorities can obtain the information that they need in at least two ways: (a) by a managed vehicle’s direct communications with an unknown vehicle that is managed under another PKI; or (b) by an AA’s cross certification with another PKI.
-Such from a cross certification could then be pushed to a vehicle (this could save additional bandwidth when GPS and vehicle movement information is also included in the cross certified information.
+Such from a cross certification could then be pushed to a vehicle (this could save additional bandwidth when GPS and vehicle movement information is also included in the cross certified information).

 In either event, as a non-managed vehicle presents itself, an Attribute Authority (AA) should be able to intelligently determine that vehicle’s location and be able to authenticate its identity certificate and/or group attribute certificate.
 Subsequently when that non-managed vehicle needs to establish V2V communication with any of the AA’s managed vehicles, the previously completed authentication/trustworthiness process need not be repeated.
 The AA should be able to immediately authenticate that vehicle to any of its supported vehicles as needed.
 As a result, demand on computing and network resources at the vehicle level will be reduced.
 (A comparable process can be applied to infrastructure.)